Physical Activity Inequalities - Collaboration through Research, Policy and Practice

+This wonderful plaque was installed last week, with a poem by ICU Steps member Diane Bousfield.
 Many thanks to Diane, the plaque artist Dr Laura Johnston and the Wolfson Research Institute for Health and Wellbeing for funding this warm welcome to the garden, currently well used by patients, carers and staff.

 A new Centre for Philosophy of Epidemiology, Medicine, and Public Health (CPEMPH) has been launched by Professor Alex Broadbent, Professor of Philosophy of Science and a member of the Institute for Medical Humanities.

 Live Well with Pain: 10 footsteps programme accredited by the Personalised Care Institute (PCI)

 The 10 Footsteps programme is a 10 hour online training programme for health and social care professionals, delivered by professional and lived experience trainers.
 The 10 Footsteps training was developed in conjunction with Dr Paul Chazot FBPhS, Durham University’s Wolfson Institute of Health and Wellbeing Pain Challenge Academy, funded by the ESRC (UK).
 The aim is to enable participants to support people with persistent pain, to develop their confidence and skills in self-management.

 Mitigating the impact of air pollution on dementia and brain health: Setting the policy agenda